 So who exactly is The Opinioness??

 Megan Kearns is The Opinioness.
 She’s a feminist vegan blogger, freelance writer, media maven, cinephile, foodie, animal lover and patriarchy smasher.

 Megan spearheads social media as the Communications Director for Bitch Flicks, a feminist film and media site, and reviews films, television series, and media.
 She also writes about gender, media and reproductive justice as a Regular Blogger at Fem2pt0, a site uniting social issues with women’s voices.

 Megan’s work has also been published in or appeared at Arts & Opinion, Everyday Feminism, Feminist Magazine on KPFK radio, Feministing’s Community Blog, Italianieuropei, Open Letters Monthly, A Safe World for Women and Women and Hollywood.

 For more of Megan’s bio, see her website.

-Here a few of Megan’s favorite things:
+Here are a few of The Opinioness’ favorite things:

 Books: The Handmaid’s Tale, The Bell Jar, Watership Down, To Kill a Mockingbird, Millennium Trilogy, Enlightened Sexism, Harry Potter, Hunger Games, food memoirs (Julie and Julie, Lunch in Paris), vegan cookbooks (Veganomican, The Joy of Vegan Baking).

-Movies: Aliens, Breakfast at Tiffany’s, The Princess Bride, Pariah, Gladiator, The Constant Gardener, When Harry Met Sally, The Shawshank Redemption, The Color Purple, Iron Jawed Angels, Miss Representation, The Devil Wears Prada
+Films: Aliens, Breakfast at Tiffany’s, The Princess Bride, Pariah, Gladiator, The Constant Gardener, When Harry Met Sally, The Shawshank Redemption, The Color Purple, Iron Jawed Angels, Miss Representation, The Devil Wears Prada